IwunzeGE/aws-bootcamp-cruddur-2023/journal/week1.md

     driver: local
 ```

-- Install the postgres client into Gitpod
+- Install the postgres client into Gitpod in the `gitpod.yml` file.

 ```
   - name: postgres